dotQ-Research/qaif-hashi/README.md

 Games can serve as a fun introduction to quantum concepts.
 A Quantum Error Correction Hashi Game can promote awareness and interest in quantum computing and quantum error correction among individuals who may not have prior exposure to these fields.

-Serious game development can contribute to research in quantum error correction.
-The game may serve as a platform for testing and refining quantum error correction strategies.
-It could even lead to innovative approaches or insights in quantum computing.

-Such a game can foster a community of quantum enthusiasts and learners.
-Players can share their strategies, discuss quantum concepts, and learn from each other.
-This sense of community can be a valuable resource for those interested in quantum technologies.

 Combining educational elements with gameplay makes learning more enjoyable and engaging.
 Players are more likely to invest time and effort in understanding quantum error correction if it's presented in a game format.

 # Software & Tools Used